Mirror83/interactive-card/README.md

   - The card number, expiry date, or CVC fields are in the wrong format
 - View the optimal layout depending on their device's screen size
 - See hover, active, and focus states for interactive elements on the page

+I added some additional complexity: all this was to be done without using any frontend framework

 ### Screenshot